Alachisoft/NCache-Samples/java/sessions/README.md

 ### PREREQUISITES

 Before deploying the war file please make sure that:

-	Files session.xml and client.ncconf must pe present at the specified config path.
+  - Files session.xml and client.ncconf must pe present at the specified config path.
-	Caches specified in session.xml must exist in the 'client.ncconf' with correct server ip address and these caches should be started.
+  - Caches specified in session.xml must exist in the 'client.ncconf' with correct server ip address and these caches should be started.

-### HOW TO CONFIGURE
+### How To Configure

 To ensure the correct caching of sessions, you must apply this filter as the first filter in your deployment descriptor.
 Filters are executed in the